Best iPhone Deals

 iPhone 8 and iPhone 8 Plus

 Until the iPhone SE launched, there was little other option for a Touch ID based iPhone.
 Apple released the iPhone 8 alongside the iPhone X as the transition device for those still wanting the older design.

 This iPhone features the same display technology as the iPhone 7, the same design, but has an improved 12MP camera system and wireless charging.
 Apple dropped the price of the iPhone 8 when the iPhone XS and iPhone XR series arrived, and dropped the iPhone 8 from sale entirely when the new iPhone SE was announced.

 You'll find very little value in the iPhone 8 today, and we can not recommend purchase, as the iPhone SE improves upon this device in every way for a much lower price.
 The only reason you may consider an iPhone 8 is it still offers the larger plus sized model.

 You can find the iPhone 8 still for sale starting at $599 for 64GB and it comes in gold, sliver, or space gray.

-Be sure to bookmark this page for the best iPhone deals each month, as Apple's iPhone 12 is sure to be a popular early Valentine's Day gift this January.
+Be sure to bookmark this page for the best iPhone deals each month, as Apple's iPhone 12 is sure to be a popular gift this April.